-The following sections outline the various areas where MLC requirements have directly affected the seafarer and where deficiencies have been found during Isle of Man MLC inspections in these areas.
-A summary of deficiencies found in each area has been provided so that shipping companies and seafarers may benefit from the experience gained from MLC inspections across the fleet.
+The following sections outline the various areas where MLC requirements have directly affected the seafarer and where deficiencies have been found during MLC inspections, Isle of Man General Inspections and Port State Control inspections in these areas.
+A summary of deficiencies found in each area relating to seafarers is stated below so that shipping companies and seafarers may benefit from the experience gained from MLC inspections across the fleet.